 Put a lid on it.
 If people can’t see your gray hairs, it’s only natural to assume that you don’t have any.
 Covering gray hair is easy.
 Got a baseball hat?
 Put it on.
 Got a stocking cap?
 Put it on.
 I know it’s not a perfect solution, but it may just be what you need to feel a little more confident.
 Don’t forget about wigs either.
-There are some unbelievably realistic-looking wigs available these days, many of which are actually made from human hair.
+There are some unbelievably realistic looking wigs these days, many of which are actually made from human hair.
+So, basically, soylent wigs.
+THEY’RE MADE FROM PEOPLE. *cough*.
 There are countless different lengths, styles, and colors available.
 Choose what’s right for you and carry on.

 Deal with it.
 There’s no shame in gray, folks.
 I actually only shave my head because, aside from going gray, I’m going bald.
 Gray hair can look quite nice.
 It may take you awhile to reach that point, especially if you’ve been dying it, but you’ll get there.
 Start by growing your roots out long enough to give yourself a nice short hair cut.
 This will actually improve the overall health of your hair.
 All the hair that’s been dyed 300 times is going to be brittle, dry, and damaged.
 Your roots will be nice and healthy.
 Just start growing your hair out and take good care of it.
 Proper grey hair care starts with a good gray hair shampoo.